ashishsamarth/Cloud/AWS/Topic-Wise-Notes/001-AWS - IAM.md

 Q14: What are the minimum policies to have on the role or the user to be able to access AWS Cloud Shell?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
-    Their is only one permission which must be assigned to the role or the user to have them able to access AWS Cloud Shell The policy name is - AWS CloudShellFullAccess Once the policy is attached to the user or the role, the cloud shell will work for the user.
+    Their is only one permission which must be assigned to the role or user to have them able to access AWS Cloud Shell The policy name is - AWS CloudShellFullAccess Once the policy is attached to the user or the role, the cloud shell will work for the user.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 Q15: What are IAM roles for services?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 So far, we have dealt with a username accessed by a physical person to be able to perform certain checks or tasks.
 The next category is to have applications talk to each other (similar to one microservice talking to another).
 For this to happen, the service which is trying to perform an action on another service must have the permission to do so.
 This is managed by IAM roles for the service (or ServiceRoles).